ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-09/capturing_jupyter_cell_output.md

 ---
-title: "How to capture the output from a jupyter notebook cell"
+title: "How to capture the standard output stream from a jupyter notebook cell"
 authors:
     - "Janis Lesinskis"
 date: "2019-03-09"